JoseSK999/floresta-docs/src/ch01-02-chain-backend-api.md

 - `get_chain_tips` block hashes, including the best tip and non-canonical ones.
 - `get_fork_point`, to get the block hash where a given branch forks (the branch is represented by its tip block hash).
 - `get_params`, to get the parameters for chain consensus.
+- `acc`, to get the current utreexo accumulator.

 Also, we have a `subscribe` method which allows other components to receive notifications of new validated blocks from the blockchain backend.